TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 E  |   |   | 3 |   | 4
 C  |   |   |   | 6 |

-and this works because the natural behavior of the else-part is to follow the nearest if statement.
+and this works because the natural behaviour of the else-part is to follow the nearest if statement.

 ---